The Spatial Imagery Services Program

 Funding for SISP is coordinated through a variety of means including:

-- membership contributions (SISP subscribers)
+- membership contributions (SISP members)

 - council co-funders (50/50 split)

-- data sales.
+- data sales

 - coordination of requirements, funding, and resources to reduce costs for all participants